tanyalama/tanyalama.github.io/pages/opportunities.md

 #### <u>Apply:<u>

 We are seeking a two year postdoctoral teacher-scholar to join our team.
-If interested, <a href="https://apply.interfolio.com/125359">please submit this application</a> by May 30th, 2023.
-This is a firm deadline.
+If interested, <a href="https://apply.interfolio.com/125359">please submit this application</a> ASAP.
+Offers will be extended by June 30th, 2023.
 Start date December 15, 2023.
 Contact PI Lama (tlama@smith.edu) with questions or interest about the position.